|SEAT BELT USE (A SAMPLE SAFETY TALK)Let's discuss some common questions and myths about seat belt use.|

-Question: Is it true if you are a good driver you really have no need for a safety belt?
+Question: Is it true if you are a good driver you really have no need for a seat belt?

 Answer: Your chance of being involved in a serious crash in your lifetime is 70%.
 No matter how good a driver you are, you can't predict the other guy, the road conditions, how your vehicle may respond, even your own reactions.

-Question: Should people have the freedom to choose whether or not to use safety belts?
+Question: Should people have the freedom to choose whether or not to use seat belts?

 It's also the driver's responsibility to ensure other passengers use their belts.
 Many injuries in crashes are caused by unbelted passengers colliding with other people in the car.